manlius/muxViz/README.md

 - label_layer_X: [optional] specify the label to be used in the rendering for that layer
 - layout_layer_X: [optional] specify the path and the filename to the file containing information about nodes

+A typical edges list is expected to be a file with at most three columns, giving the list of edges from a node (first column) to other nodes (second column), possibly weighted by an integer or floating number (third column).
+For instance:

+	1 2 0.5
+	1 3 1.4
+	...
+	18 124 0.1

+is a typical weighted edges list.

+IDs of nodes are expected to be sequential integers (starting from 0 or 1, up to the number of nodes in the network).
+Nevertheless, it is possible to import label-based edges list, where the IDs of nodes are labels (arbitrary integers or strings): in this case, one should check the appropriate box before importing the networks, to let muxViz know how to interpret the format.
+The edges list could look like

+	alice bob 0.5
+	alice charlie 1.4
+	...
+	john david 0.1

+In this specific case, it is mandatory to provide a layout file (see next section) reporting the sequential node ID (field nodeID) to be assigned to each node label (field nodeLabel).
+This would look like

+	nodeID nodeLabel
+	1 alice
+	2 bob
+	3 john
+	4 david
+	...

 ##### Format of a layout file